Do you spend every family outing managing misbehaving kids? Learn what to do when kids don’t listen in public so you can enjoy your time together.

 - The One Mistake You’re Probably Making when Your Child Misbehaves in Front of Others

-Tell me in the comments: How do you address your child’s misbehavior in public?
+Tell me in the comments: How do respond when your kids don’t listen in public?